 - CHP Technical Assistance Partnerships—promote and assist in transforming the market for CHP, waste heat-to-power, and district energy technologies through the United States, including market opportunity analyses, education and outreach, and technical assistance.

-- State and Local Solution Center-Pay for Energy Initiatives—provides an overview of financing and program design options for states implementing clean energy financing programs or projects, including bonding tools, ESPCs, and power purchase agreements.
+- State and Local Solution Center: Establish Financing—provides an overview of financing and program design options for states implementing clean energy financing programs or projects, including bonding tools, ESPCs, and power purchase agreements.

 - Residential Programs Solution Center—provides examples of marketing and outreach campaigns used to target audiences to build awareness and drive residents toward investing in home energy upgrades.